malmaud/TensorFlow.jl/README.md

 ## Limitations

 * Only supports Linux and OS X
-* GPU support coming soon
+* Included TensorBinaries do not support GPUs (fix coming soon)
+* No automatic gradients (Google has stated that support is eventually coming to the TensorFlow C API for automatic differentiation)